shiba517/MLSP1-SULFT/README.md

 ## **Features**
 ---
 ### Current features
 * The website will be responsive on mobile, tablet and monitor devices.
-Some obvious and not so obvious parts of the website alter depending on screen size such as the positioning of the 'About us' and 'Get in touch' in the Footer
+Some obvious and not so obvious parts of the website alter depending on screen size such as the positioning of the 'About us' and 'Get in touch' in the Footer. [image on mobile](readme-files/readme-images/features/rmss-footer-sm-screen.jpg), [image on tablet screen and bigger](readme-files/readme-images/features/rmss-footer-md+-screen.jpg)
 * Clicking on the register button in the 'Registration' section has a modal linked to it.
 It contains a short message regarding letting the user know registration has been completed and joining the tournament.
-It should let known that the details entered doesnt actually get recorded due to the manner of the reason why this website has been made.
+It should let known that the details entered doesnt actually get recorded due to the manner of the reason why this website has been made. [image](readme-files/readme-images/features/rmss-registration-modal-xl-screen.jpg)
-* A carousel component was used for the gallery section which changes pictures on its own left to right every few seconds.
+* A carousel component was used for the gallery section which changes pictures on its own left to right every few seconds. [image](readme-files/readme-images/features/rmss-gallery-moving-section-md+-screen.jpg)
-* The navigation bar always stays at the top of the page no matter where you are on the website
+* The navigation bar always stays at the top of the page no matter where you are on the website. [image](readme-files/readme-images/features/rmss-navbar-working-sm-screen.jpg)

 ### Future features
 * The form in the 'Registration' section will be able to submit and record